Norethisterone injection is given to prevent pregnancy. It provides contraception for about eight weeks.

-- If you have ever had an ectopic pregnancy or if you have developed severe itching or jaundice (yellowing of your skin or the whites of your eyes) during a pregnancy.
+- If you have ever had an ectopic pregnancy or if you have developed severe itching of your skin, or yellowing of your skin or the whites of your eyes (jaundice) during a pregnancy.

 - If you have had breast cancer or a cancer that you have been told is dependent on a sex hormone.

 - If you have a rare inherited blood disorder called porphyria.

 - If you have ever had an allergic reaction to a medicine.

 - If you are taking any other medicines, including those available to buy without a prescription, as well as herbal and complementary medicines.
 This is because some medicines interfere with the way progestogen contraceptives work.

 - Before you are given the injection you will be asked to read a printed information leaflet from the manufacturer.
 The manufacturer's leaflet will give you important information about the injection and will provide a full list of the side-effects which you may experience from it.
 If you have any questions as a result of reading the leaflet, please discuss them with your doctor/nurse before you have the injection.
 You will be given the leaflet to take home.